 Gas Fireplaces take out the hassle.
 I have a ‘woodstove-style’ gas fireplace as back-up heat.
 It costs about $1200 per year to heat my home with gas, and about $400 for heat if I buy cordwood.
 I have had very good luck with Quadrafire stoves.
 Gas fireplaces offer almost all the comfort of a wood fireplace but they are cheaper to buy and install, turn on at the push of a button, and they stay clean.

 We are a wired nation now!
 I hesitate to describe the current technology because it’s changing quickly.
 Some satelite TV boxes now require two cables.
 I installed extra phone lines in my house (2 years ago) for internet hook-ups, but I use a cell-modem now so the phone lines don’t matter.
 Because information technology is still gaining in importance, call a specialist to see what you should plan for,

 Know your budget like the USO band knows the Star Spangled Banner!
 Backwards, one handed and upside down.
 There is a Budget-Breakdown form HERE.
 Project creep is difficult to stop once it attacks the flesh.
 Plan in a 7-8% contingency!
-If I were a first time owner builder in my area I would plan on at least $120 per square foot.
+If I were a first time owner builder in my area I would plan on at least $150 per square foot (in 2018).

 As with foreign travel, pack light so you can fill your bags with the treasures and souvineers you will collect.

 This section is more detailed than most and I almost exiled it to the appendices.
 But it’s so darn helpful to know the actual costs of the lines you draw.
 A two story house makes double use of the floor and the foundation so it is very cost effective.
 Dormers cost about $5000 each.
 Numbers such as these should affect your drawings throughout the design process.